Canadian Prairies: Economy

 In the mid 20th century, the economy of the prairies exploded, due to the oil boom, and introduced a growth of jobs.
 The primary industries are agriculture and services.
 Agriculture consisting of livestock (cattle and sheep), cultivating crops (oats, canola, wheat, barley), and production of oil.

+Oil

 Due to the production of oil, the service industry expanded in order to provide for the employees of the oil companies extracting the oil.
-In the 1950s-1970s, the explosion of oil production increased the worth of Alberta and allowing it to become the "nations richest province" and Canada one of the top petroleum exporters in the world.
-Edmonton and Calgary drew in a larger population with the increase in jobs in the energy field, which causes the jobs supporting this field to grow as well.
-It was through the steady economic growth that followed this explosion that the prairies region began to switch from an agriculture-based job sector to one with services included.
+In the 1950s-1970s, the explosion of oil production increased the worth of Alberta, allowing it to become the "nation's richest province" and Canada one of the top petroleum exporters in the world.
+Edmonton and Calgary drew in a larger population with the increase in jobs in the energy industry, causing the jobs supporting this industry to grow as well.
+It was through the steady economic growth that followed this explosion that the prairies region began to switch from an agriculture-based job sector to one with services included..

 In 2014, the global market for oil fell and led to a recession, impacting the economy dramatically.
-Alberta still has an oil dominant economy even as the traditional oil wells dry up, there are oil sands further north (i.e. Fort McMurray) that continue to provide jobs to extract, drill and refine the oil.
+Alberta still has an oil-dominant economy even as the traditional oil wells dry up; there are oil sands further north (i.e. the Athabasca oil sands near Fort McMurray) that continue to provide jobs to extract, drill and refine the oil.
 Saskatchewan, in particular, in the early 20th century grew economically due to the Canadian agricultural boom and produce large crops of wheat.
 It is said to have a "one-crop economy" due to such dependency on this crop alone, but after 1945 the economy took another turn with technological advancements that allowed for the discovery of uranium, oil, and potash.